Loop (2020 film)

-Loop is a 2020 American computer-animated drama short film directed and written by Erica Milsom with the story being written by Adam Burke, Matthias De Clercq and Milsom, produced by Pixar Animation Studios, and distributed by Walt Disney Studios Motion Pictures.
+Loop is a 2020 American animated drama short film directed and written by Erica Milsom with the story being written by Adam Burke, Matthias De Clercq and Milsom, produced by Pixar Animation Studios, and distributed by Walt Disney Studios Motion Pictures.
 It is the sixth short film in Pixar's SparkShorts program and focuses on a non-verbal autistic girl and a chatty boy, learning to understand each other.
 The short was released on Disney+ on January 10, 2020.

 Plot

-Renee, a 13-year-old non-verbal autistic girl, sits in a canoe while playing with a sound app on her phone.
+Renee, a non-verbal autistic girl, sits in a canoe and plays with a sound app on her phone.
 Marcus arrives late and the camp counselor partners him with Renee, much to his annoyance.
 When Marcus attempts to show off his paddling skills, Renee is unimpressed and starts rocking the boat.
 Marcus asks her what she wants and she has him paddle to land so she can touch the reeds.

-When Renee goes back to her phone.
-Marcus has an idea.
+When Renee goes back to her phone, Marcus has an idea.
 He paddles them to a tunnel and has Renee play her phone so that the sound can reverberate.
-At first, she enjoys it.
-Then a speedboat races by and the sound of that boat reverberates, overwhelming Renee.
-She frantically paddles out of the tunnel, nearly colliding with the speedboat in the process.
-When they crash onto land, Renee has a meltdown and throws her phone, which falls into the lake.
-Sobbing, she hides under the canoe while Marcus watches this unfold in bewilderment.
+Renee enjoys at first, but then a speedboat races by and the noise overwhelms her.
+She frantically paddles out of the tunnel and they crash onto the waterside.
+Renee has a meltdown, throwing her phone into the lake and hiding under the canoe, while Marcus watches in bewilderment.

-Eventually, Marcus pulls up a reed and places it next to the canoe where Renee can see it.
+Later, Marcus pulls up a reed and places it next to the canoe where Renee can see it.
 He sits nearby until Renee calms down.
 She sits up, takes the reed, and begins to giggle.
 The two repeat the sound that the phone made together.
 The two of them get back into the canoe and paddle back to the camp.

-In a post-credits scene, Renee's recovered phone is resting in a bowl of rice and it receives a message from Marcus asking if she wants to go canoeing again.
+When Renee's recovered phone begins working again, it receives a message from Marcus asking if she wants to go canoeing again.